Mrnaps/Andela-Home-Study-Day-2/README.md

 for example
 $ node app.js 6.5244 3.3792 will return the current weather of lagos
-$ node app.js 4.8156 7.0498 will return the current weather of port hacourt
+$ node app.js 37.0902 -95.7129 will return the current weather of chicago

+minus(-) sign to represent west and south